The amplifier chasis was housed in the bottom of an open backed cabinet with the two control knobs mounted on the amplifiers faceplate.

 However, as a guitar amp, the Thunderbolt was a something else.
 That raw tube distortion combined with the heavy bottom of the Jensen 15 sounded huge.

 Zinky went on to produce high quality boutique amplifiers under his name.
-Recently Zinky acquired the rights to the Supro name and is now producing high quality updated replicas of former Supro amplifiers and guitars.
+Recently Zinky acquired the rights to the Supro name and is now producing high quality updated replicas of former Supro amplifiers.